malamatenia/Eutyches/README.md

 Biblio

-To do (a lot):
+To do (quite some stuff):
--finalize transcription norms (desinences, punctus elevatus, space/dot ambiguity -maybe comma?-) -complete excel with hand characterization and granularity -pipeline modeling
+-pipeline modeling
--scripts python for ALTO manipulation
+-scripts python for ALTO manipulation (M2)
--test for automatic glose-lemma attribution
+-test for automatic glose-lemma attribution (M2) -LaTeX documentation.
--LaTeX documentation.
 -github workflows for characters,SegmOnto and stats.